AmrutiyaKirtan/ChatBot_Discord/README.md

 # ChatBot_Discord
 Hey,
-if you want to try this chat bot for youtself on both raplit and vs appropriate comments are added on top aswell as on the places where you should add them things to note before running the bot
+if you want to try this chat bot for youtself on both raplit and vs appropriate comments are added on top aswell as on the places where you should make changes things to note before running the bot
 1.Make sure you have a working API KEY []
 2.Make sure you have a working APP ID/Token [working]